benatkin/kvjs/readme.md

 My intent is for the AppEnv to be the entry point most of the time.

+Finally, the AppEnv on the client should be allowed to get out of sync with the AppEnv on the server.
+It should keep track of what needs to be updated on the server, preferably in a couchy way.
+It should provide CouchDB's interface with JavaScript methods.
+Finally, it should keep some uuids handy. :)

 Annotations, Stamping, Items (draft)
 ------------------------------------